- Structural Casing or Drive Pipe

 Structural Casing or Drive Pipe

-This string of casing is used to provide initial hole support close to the surface and will generally vary in length from about 30 to 300 feet.
+This casing string provides initial hole support close to the surface and generally varies in length from about 30 to 300 feet.
 The casing may be driven or hole drilled.
-The casing may be cemented in place if it is necessary to drill a hole.
+The casing may be cemented if it is necessary to drill a hole.
 Figure 1 represents a casing design for a deep, offshore well.

 This string of casing in some areas may be the first casing string set and cemented.
-In others, particularly offshore, it is the first string of casing that provides any protection against formation pore pressures.
+In others, particularly offshore rigs, it is the first string of casing that provides any protection against formation pore pressures.

 The general practice is to cement around this string of casing back to the surface.
-If cement returns are not obtained at the surface, a so-called top-job is common, where cement is displaced into the annulus from the surface through a small string of pipe.
+If cement returns are not obtained at the surface, a so-called top job is typical, where cement is displaced into the annulus from the surface through a small string of pipe.
 We can summarize its purposes as follows:

 - To make the cellar more stable.